 6. For Sunset Cocktails

-Se.Sto, the rooftop bar at the Westin Excelsior, has such a nice view from the terrace and is always perfect at sunset, especially in the summer months.
-Plus, they offer a good aperitivo buffet for a light supper.
+Se.Sto, the rooftop bar at the Westin Excelsior, has a nice view from the terrace and is always perfect at sunset, especially in summer.
+Plus, they offer an excellent aperitivo buffet for a light supper.

 7. For Art & Culture {beyond the obvious galleries}

 I love the summer operas held in the courtyard of Palazzo Pitti or the ballet performed in the Bargello Museum.
-During these months many of the historic buildings in Florence host spectacular music and dance events.
-However, one of the best concerts I have experienced has been from our family friend, Dan Zhu, who has performed at Villa Medicea di Lilliano and many other venues throughout the world.
+During these months, many of the historic buildings in Florence have hosted spectacular music and dance events.
+However, one of the best concerts I have experienced was with our family friend, Dan Zhu, who performed at Villa Medicea di Lilliano and many other venues throughout the world.

 8. Favourite Green Space In Florence

-Torrigiani Garden is the most beautiful and largest private garden in Florence.
+Torrigiani Garden is the most beautiful and most extensive private garden in Florence.
 It’s closed normally to the public, however, you can visit by appointment for a private tour.
-It’s really worth doing: a secret green oasis in the heart of Florence.
+It’s worth doing: a secret green oasis in the heart of Florence.

 9. Escape To The Countryside {best day trip from Florence}

-I live in the countryside at Villa Medicea di Lilliano so most of the time I love to go to the city!
-Luckily it is only 15 minutes by car to Florence; it’s incredible how close the city and country are situated in Tuscany.
+I live in the countryside at Villa Medicea di Lilliano, so I usually love to go to the city!
+Luckily, it is only 15 minutes by car to Florence; it’s incredible how close the city and country are to Tuscany.
 However, I can suggest Via Chiantigiana, which runs from Florence to Siena in the south.
-This road winds through the Chianti countryside and offers impressive views at every turn and many pretty towns to explore.
+This road winds through the Chianti countryside and offers impressive views at every turn, as well as many pretty towns to explore.

-MALENCHINI WINES offer wine tasting at Villa Medicea di Lilliano, including visiting their historic cellar.
+MALENCHINI WINES offers wine tasting at Villa Medicea di Lilliano, including a visit to their historic cellar.
 Find more details at malenchini.it